Meet Our Veterinarians

 Maria Werkiser, VMD

 Dr. Maria Werkiser has been a veterinarian at Wilmington Animal Hospital since 1997.
 She has an undergraduate degree in Animal Science from the University of Delaware and graduated from the University of Pennsylvania’s School of Veterinary Medicine in 1990.

 Prior to practicing small animal medicine, Dr. Werkiser was an equine veterinarian.
 She is now known for her thorough approach to canine and feline internal medicine cases and her tireless dedication to her patients.

-Dr. Werkiser lives with her husband Dave and her dogs Lily, Eli, and Monkey.
+Dr. Werkiser lives with her husband Dave and her dogs Eli and Monkey.
 When she is not caring for patients at WAH, she is training and caring for her horses, hiking, reading, and spending time with her three daughters when they return home for visits.

 Kristin Jankowski, VMD, CCRP

 Dr. Kristin Jankowski has been a veterinarian at Wilmington Animal Hospital since 2015, but has been practicing veterinary medicine since her graduation from the University of Pennsylvania School of Veterinary Medicine in 1994.
 She also earned an advanced certification in Canine Rehabilitative Medicine from the University of Tennessee in 2014.

 In addition to providing WAH patients excellent internal medicine, surgical and dental care, Dr. Jankowski enjoys providing care to animals with lameness examinations, canine agility training, and sports-related injuries.

 Dr. Jankowski was named Delaware’s Veterinarian of the year in 2017 in recognition of her work as a board member for Delaware Humane Association.
 She played an integral role in developing a One Health initiative to help provide medical care to underserved members of our community and their pets.